Fantasy Baseball Auction Strategy for 2022

 There are many different strategies as to which players to bring up for bid.
-Personally, I like to bring up high-value players that I’m a bit down on early in the auction.
+Personally, I like to bring up high-value players that I think carry some degree of risk early in the auction.

-Some examples might include possible stud hitters like Adalberto Mondesi or Fernando Tatis Jr. Now, I would have no problem rostering either of these players if the price is right.
+Some examples might include possible stud hitters like Shohei Ohtani or Fernando Tatis Jr. Now, I would have no problem rostering either of these players if the price is right.
 I do not expect the price to be right on either, so I’ll use players like this to get some money off the table.